FirestormAngel/raspberry-documentation/README.md

 * 1 Raspberry Pi 4, 4GB RAM or higher.
 * 1 Raspberry Pi 4, power adapter with USB-C, 5V/3A.
+* 1 GeekWorm Raspberry Pi 4 Armor heatsink.
 * 2 SD Cards, 32GB.
 * 1 USB 3.0 SD card reader.
 * 1 Network Cable.
 * 1 Network cable port, available on your switch, router, firewall or transit network.

+Warning!
+This device will be warm.
+This device is going to be online most of the day, and carrying a heavy load, so a proper aluminium armor without fan is probably a good idea.
+Just make sure the heated components are properly attached and leading away the heat from the components.
+I have had success with the GeekWorm Raspberry Pi 4 Armor Gray, thus leading the cpu at +53C.

 ### Chapter 0x01: Installing the raspberry SD card